Skip to main content

 Brand Object Keys

-• brand (String, Required): The name of the brand.-
+• name (String, Required): The name of the brand.

 • suffix (String, Optional): An optional suffix that will be appended to the brand name in the UI.